 - Sociology B.A. with intensive concentration in GISES, undergraduate minor in GISES

 - Combined B.A. major in sociology and Latin American and Latino studies

 Information for First-Year Students (Freshmen)

 High school students planning to major in sociology should obtain a solid background in English, social sciences, and writing skills while completing the courses required for UC admission.
 Students considering a combined major in sociology and Latin American and Latino studies (LALS) should also acquire as much proficiency in Spanish or Portuguese as possible before attending UC Santa Cruz.

 Information for Transfers

-Transfer students expressing an interest in sociology should obtain a solid background in English, social sciences, and writing skills while attending their community college.
+Transfer students expressing an interest in sociology should obtain a solid background in English, social sciences, and writing skills prior to transfer.
 Students must complete courses equivalent to Sociology 1, Introduction to Sociology, and Sociology 10, Issues and Problems in American Society, at their previous school.
-It is also advised that students complete the equivalent to SOCY 3A, The Evaluation of Evidence and SOCY 3B Statistical Methods prior to transfer in preparation for the major.
+It is also recommended that students complete the equivalent to SOCY 3A, The Evaluation of Evidence and SOCY 3B Statistical Methods prior to transfer in preparation for the major.

-While it is not a condition of admission, students from California community colleges may complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
+While it is not a condition of admission, students from California community colleges may complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer.

 - Business administration